Brionengine/Brionengine/README.md

 Introduction 🌟

-QuantumAion is built on the belief that ⚛️ quantum models represent the pinnacle of complexity and innovation in our quest to understand the 🌌 universe. ⚛️ Quantum systems operate on probabilities rather than certainties, allowing particles to exist in multiple states simultaneously—a phenomenon known as superposition.
+Brion is built on the belief that ⚛️ quantum models represent the pinnacle of complexity and innovation in our quest to understand the 🌌 universe. ⚛️ Quantum systems operate on probabilities rather than certainties, allowing particles to exist in multiple states simultaneously—a phenomenon known as superposition.
 These principles not only govern our 🌍 reality but could also be the underlying blueprint for all realities, potentially unlocking the mysteries of our universe and beyond.

 As we unlock the power of ⚛️ quantum systems, the future of technology—and our understanding of the universe—feels infinitely boundless. 💫